RasaHQ/rasa/docs/tutorial_supervised.rst

    Nevertheless, you can always fine tune them for your use case.
 Read :ref:`plumbing` for more info.

-This policy extends the Keras policy modifying the ML architecture of the underlying neural network.
-The parameters ``max_history_len`` and ``n_hidden`` may be altered dependent on the task complexity and the amount of data one as. ``max_history_len`` is important as it is the amount of story steps the network has access to to make a classification.

 Now let's train it: